-It's the same tried and tested formula of four insanely good looking guys and a feisty lady, and it's quite amazing to see that one story can be culturally distinct but still fit all given that it has versions in Taiwan, China, Japan and Korea.
+It’s the same tried and tested formula of four insanely good looking guys and a feisty lady, and it’s quite amazing to see that one story can be culturally distinct but still fit all given that it has versions in Taiwan, China, Japan and Korea.
+Apparently, a remake is also due in 2018.

 For those who don’t know, the story is originally based on the Japanese manga Hana Yori Dango (花より男子).
 It follows a very typical premise of a rich guy meeting a poor girl.
 He is an immature arrogant brat who eventually falls for the girl that he torments.
 As if to play into more cliches, there is an overbearing mother who will stop at nothing to keep them apart.